 Now that you've downloaded the necessary software, you've got to shutdown

-conflicts between the two sets of software.
+wpa_supplicant to prevent conflicts between the two sets of software.

 # systemctl stop NetworkManager wpa_supplicant